cokeSchlumpf/maquette/controller/src/test/resources/features/authorizations-and-access-rights.md

       | ds-bob-2      | Sample data for Bob | no      |
 ```

+## Listing Namespaces

+When listing own datasets, a user should see all datasets where she is the owner or is member of a role who is owner of the dataset.
+The list should also include the datasets where ...

 ```gherkin
   Scenario: Some first scenario
     Given today is Sunday